thecolngroup/.github/profile/README.md

 ### Present

-- AlphaKit (coming soon) is a framework for building algorithmic trading systems in the Go language, with the goal to teach sound trading system design and help folks learn Go with a practical outcome.
+- AlphaKit (https://github.com/thecolngroup/alphakit/) is a framework for building algorithmic trading systems in the Go language, with the goal to teach sound trading system design and help folks learn Go with a practical outcome.
+- Launching a data intelligence SaaS for the private equity community.

 ### Past